 But if Pen is something you want to focus on, the total cost might get pretty high as you might need more accessories.

 I suggest you go with the Excelsior mini if you don’t wanna hurt your bank.

 Mini Wood Lathes That Are Best in 8” Swing Category

 Let’s talk about the lathes that are in the 8” bed swing category.
 They are smaller in size and power from their immediate seniors.
-But you can fit them easily in your RV as they are half the weight of the 10”.

 1. Shop Fox W1704 Mini Wood Lathe: The Overall Best